howard8888/workspace/README.md

 ***Q&A to help you learn this section***

 Q: Binding vs Predicate?
-A: Binding = node container; Predicate = symbolic fact carried by the binding.
+A: Binding = node container, Predicate = symbolic fact carried by the binding.

 Q: Edge label semantics today?
 A: "then" = weak episode causality.